Observe the following safety and security tips at Senator Place:

 - Use your credit card purchase protection features if applicable.

-- Contact the sender if the package was deFile a claim with the shipping company if it was delivered by a major postal carrier (USPS, UPS, FedEx).
+- Contact the sender if the package was stolen to file a claim with the shipping company if it was delivered by a major postal carrier (USPS, UPS, FedEx).

 - Consider filing a police report with Cincinnati District 5 at 513-569-8500 for stolen packages.